rematch/rematch/CONTRIBUTING.md

 3. Create a branch with a meaningful name for the issue: `git checkout -b fix-something`

-4. Install packages by running `npm install` && `npm run bootstrap` in the root of the project.
+4. Install packages by running `yarn install` in the root of the project.

+> Caution!!
+Use ALWAYS yarn, because we use yarn workspaces to handle the monorepo dependencies, npm install won't work.

 5. Make your changes and commit: `git add` and `git commit`

 6. Remember commits must be semantic versioning friendly  https://www.conventionalcommits.org/en/v1.0.0/

-6. Make sure that the tests still pass: `npm run build` and `npm run test`
+6. Make sure that the tests still pass: `yarn build` and `yarn test` and `yarn lint`

 7. Push your branch: `git push -u origin your-branch-name`